Information and Credits

 State Assessments

-Problem-Attic makes available approximately 72,000 test items from 27 states: AK, AZ, CA, CO, CT, DE, HI, KY, LA, MA, MD, ME, MN, MO, MS, NC, NH, NJ, NV, OH, OR, PA, RI, SC, VT, WI and WV.
+Problem-Attic makes available approximately 88,000 test items from 27 states: AK, AZ, CA, CO, CT, DE, HI, KY, LA, MA, MD, ME, MN, MO, MS, NC, NH, NJ, NV, OH, OR, PA, RI, SC, VT, WI and WV.
 Four of the states are in a consortium called New England Common Assessment Program.
 Their items are indexed using the abbreviation NECAP.
 Maine is part of NECAP and also produces some tests separately.

-The states’ items come from nearly 3000 source documents, including released tests, curriculum frameworks, and teacher handbooks.
+The states’ items come from 4000 source documents, including released tests, curriculum frameworks, and teacher handbooks.
 These span more than two decades of work on standards-based assessment and instruction.
 The items mostly cover mathematics, science and ELA, though an increasing number cover social studies.
 Each source document is presented in its entirety, and all of the items, except for ELA, are re-organized by topic.
 (For ELA, only reading passages are re-organized.
 Click here to learn more.)

 The following is a summary of the state assessments.
 EducAide Software, which makes Problem-Attic, would like to thank the respective departments of education for granting permission to include their items.